ondugba/Capstone/README.md

 - this yml file can be run to automatically create a dupicate environment
 - I've also included a requirements.txt file as well.
 - you will also need to download and install MySQL and Tableau
+- There is a console.py file that needs to be run from inside of the part1 notebook - can run at the end of section 2 or at the end of the notebook(but before stopping the spark session)

 ## Data Analysis and Visualization